apache/datafusion-sqlparser-rs/docs/fuzzing.md

 `fuzz_postgres_accepts` parses the input with PostgreSQL's own grammar through `pg_query` and fails when PostgreSQL accepts SQL that `PostgreSqlDialect` rejects.

+`fuzz_duckdb_accepts` parses the input with DuckDB's own parser and fails when DuckDB accepts a `SELECT` that `DuckDbDialect` rejects.

 ClusterFuzzLite runs continuous fuzzing.
 Every pull request fuzzes for 10 minutes in `code-change` mode, a daily batch job grows the shared corpus stored on the `clusterfuzzlite` branch, and a daily prune compacts it.